 }

-In this case, depending on the value of number:
+In this case, depending on the value of numero:

-Fall-Through is the ability to “fall” from one case to another and execute multiple statements of code.
+Fall-Through is the possibility of “falling” from one case to another and executing multiple code statements.
 Unlike other languages (like C++), “fall-through” in JavaScript is intentionally limited.

-To be able to “fall” from one case to another, it is mandatory that the case from which we are falling does not have statements.
+To be able to “fall” from one case to another, it is mandatory that the case from which we are falling has no statements.

 Let’s see an example: